-CGL recognizes the guidelines of the Colorado Department of Education while incorporating the Reggio Emilia influence that recognizes that child-directed play is a wonderful opportunity for learning.
+CGL recognizes the Colorado Department of Education guidelines while incorporating the Reggio Emilia influence that recognizes that child-directed play is a wonderful opportunity for learning.
 We concentrate on the top readiness skills as outlined by Ellen H. Parlapiano in Parent and Child, such as enthusiasm for learning, solid oral-language skills, the ability to listen, the desire to be independent, the ability to play well with others, strong fine-motor skills, and basic letter and number recognition.
-We also concur with her statement, “Raising an eager learner is the goal, and it can be achieved easily through play and day-to-day activities”.
+We also concur with her statement, “Raising an eager learner is the goal, and it can be achieved easily through play and day-to-day activities.”

 CGL approaches early childhood education by adhering to Developmentally Appropriate Practices (DAP).
-This means that we provide an environment and offer content, materials, activities and methodologies that are both age-appropriate and individually-appropriate for each child.
+This means that we provide an environment and offer content, materials, activities, and methodologies that are age-appropriate and individually appropriate for each child.